gibsjose/cpp-cheat-sheet/C++ Syntax.md

 }
 ```
 Oh, that's good, but what about output, how could we output it?
 It turns out that output is an operator too.
 Remember `std::cout << something` ?
-That's an right shift operator, but it is used to denote the output, and `std::cout` is just the global instance of class `std::ostream`.
+That's a left shift operator, but it is used to denote the output, and `std::cout` is just the global instance of class `std::ostream`.
 So we could just provide this operator for our own class:
 ```c++
 #include <iostream>